 Typically, configuration is modified through a user interface either in the

 cloud, or with a local UI (ex touchscreen LCD) at an edge device.
-As mentioned
+Rules may also

 Node will be stored as

 Points.
 Typically the UI for a